-When an agency is formatting its financial statements, the 'reference' column on the left-hand side of the Model and the commentary notes are not to be included.
-The commentary notes are also not to be included in an agency's financial statements.
+When an agency is formatting its financial statements, the 'reference' column on the left-hand side of the Model and the 'commentary' section with a purple background are not to be included.

 Where an accounting standard requires a line item to be included in the financial statements, but the agency does not have any current year, prior year or original budget figures against this line item, the line item need not be disclosed in the financial statements.
 The exceptions to this are the net cash inflows / (outflows) sub-totals in the Statement of Cash Flows and where indicated in the commentary to a statement or note.
-For completeness, all 3 subtotals (for operating, investing and financing activities) should be displayed.
+For completeness, all 3 subtotals in the Statement of Cash Flows (for operating, investing and financing activities) should be displayed.